vbharyan01/AI-SalesGirl__Project/replit.md

-# AI Sales Girl VAPI Integration
+# INTELA AI Agent Solution

 ## Overview

-This is a complete AI Sales Girl system with VAPI integration that automatically logs sales call data and provides a professional dashboard for call management.
+This is a complete INTELA AI Agent Solution developed by Cehpoint with VAPI integration that automatically logs sales call data and provides a professional dashboard for call management.
 The system receives webhook data from VAPI when calls complete, stores it in PostgreSQL, and displays comprehensive analytics and call logs through a React dashboard.

 ## User Preferences